tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ---
 3️⃣.
-Sysmon Installation Process in Windows 10:
+Sysmon Installation Process in Wazuh Agent(Windows 10):
 ---

 I downloaded the Sysmon from the link & extracted it